amilajack/alfred/.github/ISSUE_TEMPLATE/Support_question.md

 ---
 name: "\U0001F917 Support Question"
-about: "If you have a question \U0001F4AC, please check out our Slack or StackOverflow!"
+about: "If you have a question \U0001F4AC, please check out our Spectrum!"
 title: ''
 labels: 'i: question, i: needs triage'
 assignees: ''